paterik/BGBarcodeBundle/README.md

 Installation
 ============

-  1 - Add the following lines in your composer.json:
+  1 - Add the following lines in your composer.json to use the latest master branch version (you can also use version '1.0.*' take a look into github releases section ):

 ```
     "require": {